By Rosie Willan | Published on November 14, 2018

 Hostels offer a whole host of unique -and often free- events and activities for backpackers to have fun and bond together, so much so that this feature is often a deciding factor in why travelers choose to stay at a certain property.
 In fact, 86% of travelers between the ages of 18 to 34 participate in tours and activities while traveling.

-When guests book directly through a property management system like Cloudbeds, hostels (and hotels) will receive booking information that can include guest nationality, age, and reasons for travel.
+When guests book directly through a booking engine that’s integrated with a property management system, like Cloudbeds, hostels (and hotels) will receive booking information that can include guest nationality, age, and reasons for travel.
 Based on this information, hostels are able to send personalized emails with offers of tours and activities they think that particular guest would enjoy.
 This technique can also be used to encourage advanced activity bookings and share special offers.

 As mentioned above, hostel guests are more likely to visit different parts of a country rather than stay in one location.
 Youth travelers are also more technologically connected and are comfortable booking accommodations on their mobiles while on the move.